Maine lawmakers urged to tackle mental health crisis in jails

 It’s a long-standing problem for law enforcement, hospitals and the court system, and it’s again before the Legislature’s Criminal Justice and Public Safety Committee, which heard graphic testimony on the issue.

-Branch offered the committee her perspective “from the trenches in the mud looking up,” describing clients who were kept naked in jail cells, on suicide watch.
+Branch offered the committee her perspective “from the trenches in the mud looking up.”
+She described clients who were kept naked in jail cells, on suicide watch.
 Branch said people with profound mental health issues often end up in jail because, in Maine, there is no other safe place for them.

-Mills managed to create an expedited court docketing system that tries to get people with serious mental health issues out of jail and into appropriate treatments.
+Mills managed to create an expedited court docketing system designed to get people with serious mental health issues out of jail and into an appropriate treatment situation.

 Maine has faced crisis after crisis in providing enough bed space for those with forensic mental health problems as far back as 2013, including the federal decertification and the loss of federal funding for the Riverview Psychiatric Center in Augusta — the largest of the state’s two secure mental health hospitals.